donaldrich80/terraform-gitlab-project-provisioner/README.md

 ## About

 This module is designed to codify the features, settings, branches, environmental variables, accessibility, and build pipelines of Gitlab projects using the Hashicorp provider.
 In addition to being able to provision new projects, it also useful for ensuring standardized and immutable settings to all of your projects quickly and easily.
-Settings that were once needed to be set project by project, can now be set on a global basis.
+Parameters that were formerly set project by project, can now be set on a global basis.

 ## Use Cases

-### Provisioning a newly created GitLab instance before repository data is uploaded
+* Provisioning a newly created self-hosted GitLab instance prior to uploading code

-### Easily manage settings and access changes

-Did one of the credintial variables im all your projects get changed recently?
-Want to turn off ALL your CI pipelines while your on vacation?
-Want to grant/revoke users or deployment keys to multiple projects simultaneously?
+* Simplified method to manage/update repositories on either self-hosted or Gitlab.com

 ## Functionality